EIDA/mediatorws/README.rst

   (venv) $ eida-federator -h

-The service currently writes temporary files to the :code:`tmpdir`, so this directory will fill up.
-It is recommended to purge this directory regularly, e.g., using a tool like `tmpreaper`.
+The service currently writes temporary files to the :code:`tmpdir`.
+Make sure that plenty of space is available.

 StationLite server
 ------------------